MarcosPimienta/AirBnB_clone/README.md

     (hbnb)

 You are on the cmd line interpreter and it is waiting for you to type and execute a command.
-Next you will see a list of commands. it will show you how you can exit the shell.
+Next you will see a list of commands.

-Or you can also do Ctrl + D And this will also terminate the simple shell.

 ### Some Commands